 Most people send out emails twice a week.
 Some email marketers and organizations prefer to do it once a week.
 The choice is yours.
 But choose a media marketing method and stick with it so you can measure success.

 But, communicate at least once a week, so that your subscribers will not forget about you.
 The objective of a follow-up email is to get subscribers to open and read it.

 And, depending on your industry, this study shows that same day opens are usually higher than any other day.
 In other words, when you send emails today, the number of people who will open to read it today will be greater than those who will do it tomorrow or the next day.

 This means that in order to maximize your click rate and open rate, you have to be conscious of time.
 You have to test the perfect timing for sending out your follow-up emails.

 Start nurturing by segmenting your email list.
 Master the art of writing email subject lines that attract clicks and develop a relationship culture that would help you build a loyal list of potential customers who will not be difficult to persuade.

 It’s easy to start a blog.
 What’s difficult is attracting a loyal audience that will trust you enough to become your customers.
-To cut through the noise of social media and blogging and generate more leads, you have to focus more on your target audience’s needs.
+To cut through the noise of social media marketing and blogging and generate more leads, you have to focus more on your target audience’s needs.

 When properly and consistently implemented, these seven steps will ultimately help you to generate leads with valuable custom content.
 Keep optimizing for users, because search engines follow the activities of users at your site.